 Understanding Extended Benefits in Tennessee

-Unemployment benefit extensions in Tennessee are not currently available, but can be made available by the senate in cases of particularly high unemployment rates across the country.
+Unemployment benefit extensions in Tennessee are not currently available but can be made available by the Senate in cases of particularly high unemployment rates across the country.
 Once unemployment has reached the peak required percentage, an unemployment compensation extension will typically be made available for those who need it.
-One of the mot traditionally granted federal unemployment extension is known as Extended Benefits, or EB.
+One of the most traditionally granted federal unemployment extension is known as Extended Benefits, or EB.

 How to Get an Unemployment Extension in Tennessee

 While you may be asking yourself “How can I extend unemployment benefits?” it’s important to first understand the qualifications associated with unemployment extensions in Tennessee.
 As stated above, federal unemployment extensions are not currently available, and will not be available unless the state reaches peak unemployment rates or the Senate approves of it.
 However, when the extensions are made available, it’s important that the applicant falls under the required qualifications.
 The qualifications for an extension are similar to those found during the original claim process.
 In order to qualify for a federal unemployment extension, an applicant must:

 - Have an active UI claim that ended on or after the first payable week of Extended Benefits.

 - Not be penalized for separating from his or her last place of employment due to quitting a job, being discharged for misconduct in connection with work or refusing an offer of suitable work.